Social Art and Culture

 the artivist writer's Workshop COHORT 2

-Six [6] writers for eight [8] weeks [fiction and nonfiction authors, academics, journalists, scriptwriters, and playwrights] will gather Live Online to complete a body of work in progress.
+Six [6] writers for 10 weeks [fiction and nonfiction authors, academics, journalists, scriptwriters, and playwrights] will gather Live Online to complete a body of work in progress.
 Facilitated by Award Winning Writer and Professor Tina Scott Lassiter, writers will spend time writing, receive community and facilitator creative critiques, along with writing prompts to spark ideas.

 Applicant Requirements:

-Applicants who apply should be focused on artivism, culture, humanities, history, social impact, and social issues within their socially engaged practices.
-Writers must submit the literary work with your application that they plan to work toward completion, along with the publication, festival, network, streaming service, etc they plan to submit the work to upon completion of the Artivist Writer's Workshop.
-Writers' must commit to be present for all 8 weeks with one absence allowed.
+Applicants who apply should be is a place for creative research practices, but where writers create experiences and a strong writing community that fosters impact and ..ust submit the literary work with their application that they plan to work toward completion, along with the publication, festival, network, streaming service, etc, ,t,hey plan to submit the work to upon completion of the Artivist Writer's Workshop.
+Writers must commit to being present for all 8 weeks, with one absence allowed.

 Environmental Justice Artivist Fellowship® 2024 FELLOWS